dhilzyi/hianime-with-local-mpv/README.md

 ## Enhancements
 Pair this tool with these for an even better experience:
 - For automatic subtitle syncing with the English subs from hianime.to, check out [AutoSubSync-MPV](https://github.com/joaquintorres/autosubsync-mpv).
 It handles unsync subs automatically.
+Select to Sync to another subtitle

 ## Requirements
 - Python 3.12+
 - MPV player (install via [official site](https://mpv.io/)) and add to PATH.
+Test with `mpv --version`
+- FFmpeg (install via [official site](https://ffmpeg.org/download.html) or with `winget install ffmpeg`) and add to PATH.
+Test with `ffmpeg -version`
-- Key libraries (via `requirements.txt`): requests (for APIs), and beautifulsoup4 (for parsing).
-Full list in `requirements.txt`
+- Key libraries (via `requirements.txt`): requests (for APIs), beautifulsoup4 (for parsing), etc. Full list in `requirements.txt`
+- yt-dlp (download the latest release [here](https://github.com/yt-dlp/yt-dlp/releases) place `yt-dlp.exe` in the same directory as MPV or another PATH directory)

 ## Installation
 1. `git clone https://github.com/dhilzyi/hianime-with-local-mpv.git`
 2. `cd hianime-with-local-mpv`